OktaySavdi/Ansible/Defining Pre and Post Tasks.md

 The following playbook provides an example with pre_tasks, roles, tasks, post_tasks, and handlers sections.
 It is unusual for a play to contain all of these sections.

+For example, if you write the tasks section before the roles section, Ansible still executes the roles before the tasks in the tasks section.
+For readability, however, it is a good practice to organize your play in the order of execution: pre_tasks, roles, tasks, and post_tasks.
+Handlers are usually at the end.

+Ansible executes and flushes notified handlers at several points during a run: after the pre_tasks section, after the roles and tasks sections, and after the post_tasks section.
+This means that a handler can run more than once, at different times during the play execution, if notified in multiple sections.

 ```yml
 - name: Deploying New Application Version
   hosts: webservers